 The two types of MOS development are to implicitly incorporate the MOS using conservative assumptions or to explicitly specify a portion of the total TMDL as the MOS.
-For segment 104611, reducing the TMDL by 10% explicitly specifies the MOS.
-Assuming the average flow, the resulting load attributed to the MOS is 2.49E+10 counts per day.
+For segment MS417HE, reducing the TMDL by 10% explicitly specifies the MOS.
+Assuming the average summer flow, the resulting load attributed to the MOS for the critical condition of summer is 3.06E+10 counts per day.